-Boasting a production Mustang record of 760 horsepower and a redline of 7,500 RPMs, the 2020 GT500 is going to break records and hearts when it finally releases.
-The engine is a cross-plank variant of the Voodoo engine that's used in the GT350 that's been codenamed the "Predator."
+Boasting a production Mustang record of 760 horsepower and a redline of 7,500 RPMs, the 2020 GT500 is the fastest production Mustang in history.
+The engine is a cross-plank variant of the Voodoo engine that's used in the GT350.
+For the GT500, the engine's been codenamed the "Predator."
 It's a name with fangs for a vehicle that will certainly have some bite.

-As rumors circulate about the possibility of a hybrid Mustang, an AWD Mustang, or even a four-door Mustang, it's clear that the Mustang story is still being built, and we're just excited to be a part of it.
+As rumors circulate about the possibilities for the S650 generation, expected to debut in 2023, it's clear that the Mustang story is still being built, and we're just excited to be a part of it.